Anderson localization effects on doped Hubbard model

-Finally, it is useful to see the behavior of the disorder as a function of chemical potential $\mu$ for fixed doping, showed in Fig.~\ref{muvsW}.
-In the metallic phase (for small values of $W$), the $W$ vs. $\mu$ curve is sharply vertical.
-By entering into the AMI, above $W \approx 1.75$, the $W$ vs. $\mu$ follows closely a liner law $\mu=(\delta-0.5)W+U$.
-By further increasing disorder, $W$ vs. $\mu$ displays a sharp change in slope when entering into the V-shaped DOS AMI.
-For $\delta$ values where V-shaped DOS is observed, $\mu$ always increases with $W$.
+Finally, it is useful to see the behavior of the chemical potential $\mu$ as a function of disorder for fixed doping, showed in Fig.~\ref{muvsW}, again for $U=3$.
+In the metallic phase (for small values of $W$), the $\mu$ vs. $W$ curve is markedly horizontal.
+By entering into the AMI, above $W \approx 1.75$, the $\mu$ vs. $W$ follows closely a linear law $\mu=(\delta-0.5)W+U$.
+By further increasing disorder, the $\mu$ vs. $W$ curve displays once again a sharp change in slope when entering into the AMI-0 that presents empty sites.
+For $\delta$ values in this AMI-0 region, $\mu$ always increases with $W$.

-The linear $W$ vs. $\mu$ behavior in the AMI region allows us to establish an equation determining the disorder dependence of the line separating the V-shaped and not V-shaped DOS AMI.
-We profit that within our method in the AMI each impurity site is in the atomic limit (see Appendix \ref{appendixV}).
-In this case, the site is empty if its on-site energy $\varepsilon_d = \varepsilon_i-\mu> 0$.
+The linear $\mu$ vs. $W$ behavior in the AMI region allows us to establish an equation determining the disorder dependence of the line separating the AMI-0 and AMI regions.
+We profit again that within the DMFT-TMT method in the AMI region each impurity site is in the atomic limit (as described in Sec. \ref{sec:model}).
+In this case, the site is empty if its on-site energy $\varepsilon_d = \varepsilon_i-\mu> 0$ (eq.
+6).
 The value of the disorder where the first empty site forms must coincide with the highest possible value of on-site energy $\varepsilon_i = W / 2$, i.e. $W / 2 = \mu$.
-Plugging this value of $\mu$ into the $W$ vs. $\mu$ linear relation, which holds up to the transition into the V-shaped DOS region, we obtain:
+Plugging this value of $\mu$ into the $\mu$ vs. $W$ linear relation, which holds up to the crossover to the AMI-0 region, we obtain:

-Equation \ref{EquationV}, which we display in Fig.~\ref{fig:WxdopingHU} as a dashed gray line, well describes the V-shaped DOS crossover within the AMI phase that we establish numerically (brown diamond symbols in the figure).
-This confirms the relationship between V-shaped DOS AMI and the appearance of empty sites within the insulator phase.
+Equation \ref{EquationV}, which we display in Fig.~\ref{fig:WxdopingHU} as a dashed gray line, well describes the crossover between AMI and AMI-0 regions that we establish numerically (brown diamond symbols in the figure).